-While the OU Libraries do not own a copy of all books required for classes, your book may be on reserve, available on the shelf, available as an e-book or available through OhioLINK.
+While the Ohio University Libraries do not own a copy of all books required for classes, your book may be on reserve, available on the shelf, available as an e-book or available through OhioLINK.
 This video will show you how to search for a copy of the book you need.
 Check the text directions below for links to the library catalog.

 Here are websites for local bookstores: